 Exceptions to confidentiality: There are some situations that may arise where confidentiality can be broken but when possible, we would discuss my concerns prior to any action being taken.
 Although these situations are rare, you should be aware that:

 - If you threaten to cause severe harm to yourself, and I believe your threat to be serious, then I am ethically required to protect you in any way I see fit.
-In situations such as these, my intervention may involve talking to you about going to a hospital, contacting your GP, or, in some extreme cases I may have to call the police.
+In situations such as these, my intervention may involve talking to you about going to a hospital, contacting your GP, your nominated contact, or, in some extreme cases I may have to call the police.
+I will ask you as a matter of procedure for a next of kin contact.

 - If I receive a court order requesting your records, I may be required to provide any relevant information.